glaucuslinux/glaucus/cerata/toybox/README.md

 relies on the system installed zlib and libressl to provide better and faster support.

+Also chroot toybox has hostname built into it to satisfy cerata that require it (e.g. m4), while system toybox doesn't as `hostname` from debian is used.

 ## Build
 Building toybox with any of the flags `-fno-common`, `-flto` and `-malign-data=cacheline` causes weird `autoconf` output which makes cerata that